 What is Friedreich’s Ataxia?

-What are the early symptoms?
+What are the symptoms?

 How is Friedreich’s Ataxia diagnosed?